kaltun-dev/CI-Quiz-App/README.md

 problems and bugs
 problem one
-array sytaz was wrong and it was returning 250 errors
+array sytax was wrong and it was returning 250 errors
 fix: fixed array sysntax problem, it was missing = operator at the begining"